wangjr03/PPI-based_prediction_enh_gene_links/README.md

 We developed ProTECT (i.e. PROtein-protein interactions of Transcription factors predicting Enhancer Contacts with Target genes) to predict long-range enhancer-promoter interactions using TF PPI as features.
 A robust random forest model is trained based on significant experimental chromatin interactions, i.e. Hi-C, and applied to the whole genome to make highly confident predictions.

 ## Introduction
-The ProTECT algorithm takes multi-omics data as inputs, including the enhancer activities, gene expressions, TF Chip-seq narrow peaks and PPIs, to train a random forest model.
-Novel community detection-based feature dimension reduction and feature selection methods are applied to reduce the number of features and improve the robustness and accuracy of the ProTECT.
+The ProTECT algorithm takes multi-omics data as inputs, including the enhancer activities, gene expressions, TF ChIP-seq narrow peaks and PPIs, to train a random forest model.
+Novel network community-based feature dimension reduction and feature selection methods are applied to reduce the number of features and to improve the robustness and accuracy of ProTECT.
 In the meanwhile, we evaluate the accuracy of the ProTECT with a rigorous genomic-bin split cross-validation method to remove the confounding factors.
-By applying the ProTECT algorithm on the potential enhancer-promoter interactions in the whole genome, a set of highly confident enhancer-promoter interactions is prioritized and used for the downstream analysis.
+By applying the ProTECT algorithm on the potential enhancer-promoter pairs in the whole genome, a set of highly confident enhancer-promoter interactions is prioritized and used for the downstream analysis.

 ## Dependencies
-The implementation of the ProTECT is based on `Python 3.6` and `R 3.5.1`.
+The implementation of ProTECT is based on `Python 3.6` and `R 3.5.1`.
 It depends on 6 Python packages (`scipy`, `scikit-learn`, `numpy`, `pandas`,`pickle` and `re`) and 2 R packages (`igraph` and `expm`).

 ## Input data: resources and formats
 We provided the well-formatted input training data in GM12878 and K562 (`data` directory).
-The training data are generated based on 8 sets of data: (1) significant experimental chromatin interactions, (2) contact domain annotations, (3) enhancer annotations, (4) gene annotations, (5) the enhancer activity profiles, (6) the gene activity profiles, (7) TF ChIP-seq peaks and (8) protein-protein interaction (PPI) datasets.
+The training data are generated based on 8 sets of data: (1) significant experimental chromatin interactions, (2) chromatin contact domain annotations, (3) enhancer annotations, (4) gene annotations, (5) the enhancer activity profiles, (6) the gene activity profiles, (7) TF ChIP-seq peaks and (8) protein-protein interaction (PPI) datasets.
 For the convenience of the user,  enhancer annotations, gene annotations, the enhancer activity profiles and the gene activity profiles are pre-calculated and provided.
 Descriptions of the four required user-provided data are listed below:
-1. Significant experimental chromatin interactions: The significant experimental chromatin interactions can be provided by Hi-C , ChIA-PET  and Capture C. The chromatin interactions should be in a tab-separated file with five columns:
+1. Significant experimental chromatin interactions: The significant experimental chromatin interactions can be provided by Hi-C , ChIA-PET  or Capture-C. The chromatin interactions should be in a tab-separated file with five columns:

 	| col | abbrv. | type | description |
 	| --- | --- | --- | --- |